heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Auditing.md

 - Log backend, which writes events into the filesystem
 - Webhook backend, which sends events to an external HTTP API

-In all cases, audit events follow a structure defined by the Kubernetes API in the [`audit.k8s.io` API group](https://kubernetes.io/docs/reference/config-api/apiserver-audit.v1/#audit-k8s-io-v1-Event).
+In all cases, audit events follow a structure defined by the Kubernetes API in the [](https://kubernetes.io/docs/reference/config-api/apiserver-audit.v1/#audit-k8s-io-v1-Event).

 #### Note: